MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-WebServicesVirtualDirectory.md

 ## PARAMETERS

 ### -Server
-!!!
-Exchange Server 2010, Exchange Server 2013

-The Server parameter specifies the name or GUID of the server that hosts the virtual directories that you want to display.

-!!!
-Exchange Server 2016

 The Server parameter specifies the Exchange server that hosts the virtual directory.
 You can use any value that uniquely identifies the server.
 For example:

 - Name